CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 The following paragraphs illustrate all the necessary steps to generate encryption keys, upload and encrypt your data using SD Connect, and decrypt the files once downloaded back to your computer.
 Of course, you can also execute each of these steps programmatically.

-## Sensitive data encryption and upload (default, less than 100 GB)
+## Sensitive data encryption and upload (less than 100 GB)

 SD Connect allows you to encrypt and upload files or folders directly from your web browser (for files smaller than 100 GB).
-With the following workflow, the file will be **encrypted by default** with the services encryption key (also called here Sensitive data public key).
+With the following workflow, the file will be **encrypted by default** with the services encryption key (also called here Sensitive Data services public key).
 In this manner, encrypted files will be safely stored in SD Connect and can be directly analysed using other Sensitive Data services components (for example, in SD Desktop).
-However, you will not be yet able to decrypt the files after downloading without extra steps, which might require our support.
-We are developing a new feature to simplify the download option.
+However, you will not be yet able to decrypt the files after download.
+We are developing a new feature that will soon provide also this option.

 The necessary steps are the following: